 </nav>

-This code will traverse all links under the "Footer Navigation" category and render the corresponding HTML structure based on their hierarchical relationship (first or second level).Through this method, you can flexibly control the styles and layouts of different navigation areas, ensuring consistency with the overall design style of the website.
+This code will traverse all links under the "footer navigation" category and render the corresponding HTML structure according to their hierarchical relationship (first or second level).In this way, you can flexibly control the style and layout of different navigation areas to ensure consistency with the overall design style of the website.

 Optimize custom navigation, enhance website value